hermangroup/docs/wallets/third-party.rst

    :align: right
    :target: https://jaxx.io

-Jaxx supports multiple currencies in one wallet, including Dash.
+Jaxx supports multiple currencies in one wallet, including Historia.
 It is available for almost all platforms including Android, iOS, macOS, Windows, Linux and also as a Chrome extension.
 Jaxx is open source software.